onzfonz/comp227/src/content/5/en/part5b.md

 ### References to components with ref

-Our current implementation is quite good; it has one aspect that could be improved.
+Our current implementation works; it does have one aspect that could be improved.

-After a new task is created, it would make sense to hide the new task form.
+After a *new task is created, it would make sense to hide the new task form*.
 Currently, the form stays visible.
 There is a slight problem with hiding the form.
 *The visibility is controlled with the `visible` variable inside of the `Togglable` component*.
 ***How can we access it outside of the component?***

-There are many ways to implement closing the form from the parent component, but let's use the [**ref**](https://react.dev/learn/referencing-values-with-refs) mechanism of React, which offers a reference to the component.
+There are many ways to implement closing the form from the parent component, but let's use the [**ref**](https://react.dev/learn/referencing-values-with-refs) mechanism of React, which *offers a reference to the component*.

-Let's make the following changes to the `App` component:
+Let's make these changes to the `App` component:

 ```js
 import { useState, useEffect, useRef } from 'react' // highlight-line